We're here to make life easier. See our Erectile Dysfunction Treatments

 You should be able to manage any pain by taking over-the-counter painkillers like ibuprofen and paracetamol.

-Potential coil side effects
+Potential side effects of an IUD

 • Acne